Sherbet (frozen dessert)

 Sherbet (/ˈʃɜːrbət/), sometimes referred to as sherbert (/ˈʃɜːrbərt/), is a frozen dessert made from water, sugar, a dairy product such as cream or milk, and a flavoring – typically fruit juice or purée, wine, liqueur, or occasionally non-fruit flavors such as vanilla, chocolate, or peppermint.
 It is similar to, but distinct from, sorbet, which lacks dairy.
+Sherbet has 1%–2% milkfat, much less than ice cream.

 Etymology

-Sherbet is borrowed from the Turkish word Şerbet or Persian word sharbat which in turn both derive from the Arabic word Sharba..
+Sherbet is borrowed from the Turkish word şerbet or Persian word sharbat which in turn both derive from the Arabic word sharba.
 Originally, the English borrowing sherbet was used for a fruity, non-alcoholic drink.

 History

-Sherbet is evolved from a Middle Eastern drink.
-It was promoted during World War II, as it was made using milk; cream was in a shortage at the time.
+Sherbet is evolved from the Middle Eastern drink sherbet or sharbat.
+After refrigeration developed, a frozen form of the drink evolved into a dessert with mixing of ingredients.
+This was promoted during World War II, as it was made using milk; cream was in a shortage at the time.

 Rainbow sherbet, a flavor of sherbet consisting of three different flavors of different colors, was invented in the 1950s at Sealtest Dairy in Pennsylvania, after an employee invented a nozzle that would release three different flavors simultaneously.
 The combination of flavors varies; Anna Hezel, writing for Bon Appétit, describes a combination of orange, lime, and raspberry, while Baskin-Robbins sells a version with orange, raspberry, and pineapple.